BioStaCs-public/MiTRI/README.md

 For commercial use, please contact the corresponding authors.

 ## Contact
-For questions and support, please contact the corresponding authors:
+For questions and support, please contact the corresponding authors as detailed in the manuscript.
-- zyuanwei@cmpt.ac.cn

 ## Acknowledgments
 This work was supported by the National Natural Science Foundation of China and other funding agencies as detailed in the manuscript.